tangowithcode/tango_with_django_2/manuscript/chapter10-cookies.md

 -   **browser-length** sessions expire when the user closes his or her browser; and
 -   **persistent sessions** can last over several browser instances -- expiring at a time of your choice.
 This could be half an hour, or even as far as a month in the future.

 By default, browser-length sessions are disabled.
 You can enable them by modifying your Django project's `settings.py` module.
-Add the variable `SESSION_EXPIRE_AT_BROWSER_CLOSE`, setting it to `True`.
+Add the new, boolean variable `SESSION_EXPIRE_AT_BROWSER_CLOSE`, setting it to `True`.

-Alternatively, persistent sessions are enabled by default, with `SESSION_EXPIRE_AT_BROWSER_CLOSE` either set to `False`, or not being present in your project's `settings.py` file.
+Alternatively, persistent sessions are enabled by default, with the settings variable `SESSION_EXPIRE_AT_BROWSER_CLOSE` either set to `False`, or not being present in your project's `settings.py` file (defaulting to `False`).
 Persistent sessions have an additional setting, `SESSION_COOKIE_AGE`, which allows you to specify how long the cookie can live for.
 This value should be an integer, representing the number of seconds the cookie can live for.
 For example, specifying a value of `1209600` will mean your website's cookies expire after a two week (14 day) period.

 Check out the available settings you can use on the [official Django documentation on cookies](https://docs.djangoproject.com/en/2.1/ref/settings/#session-cookie-age) for more details.
 You can also check out [Eli Bendersky's blog](http://eli.thegreenplace.net/2011/06/24/django-sessions-part-i-cookies/) for an excellent tutorial on cookies and Django.